ABBYHSWAN/Average-Price-Finder/README.md

 # Average-Price-Finder
-Find the average price from a stream on contents in a text file
+Finds the average price from a stream on contents in a text file